dieterich-lab/medex/README.md

 ## Revision History

+* v1.0.1 - 2023-09-07:
+  * Basic Stats/Database: Patient count is incorrect if case_id field is used.

 * v1.0.0 - 2023-08-30:
   * Caching filter data per session in database to allow efficient and correct filtering
   * Migrated frontend to TypeScript with ReactJS